 There is often a considerable amount of confusion regarding taxes and laws the state and IRS must follow.
 If you’re facing tax debt or have questions concerning problems with the IRS or state, you could greatly benefit from contacting an experienced tax debt attorney.

-Morgan Sebastian Law, PC, is a tax debt law firm in Orange, California, advocating for taxpayers before the IRS in all 50 states.
+Morgan Sebastian Law, PC, is a tax debt law firm in Orange, CA, advocating for taxpayers before the IRS in all 50 states.
 Attorney Becky Rose Sebastian has vast experience negotiating with federal and state tax agencies to help her clients with the best tax resolution possible.
 To schedule a free consultation and speak with Becky about your tax issue, call (877) 223-6605 today or complete a contact form.